Vyral/base-template/_drafts/why-wait-for-spring-when-you-could-sell-now.md

 {% include youtube.html %}

-Here’s why you shouldn’t wait until spring to sell your home.
+<center>Here’s why you shouldn’t wait until spring to sell your home.</center>

 Many people think spring is the best time to sell a home, but it’s simply not true.
 In fact, **January and February are great times to list your home for a few reasons**.